At 1,951 feet above sea level, Timms Hill is the high point for the state of Wisconsin, which ranks as the 39th state in order of elevation.

 There is no camping allowed in Timms Hill County Park.
 However there are plenty of places to camp nearby, and several options for hotels in the area.

-is a list of camping and nearby lodging choices provided by Price County.
+There is a list of private campgrounds and nearby lodging on the Price County website.

 Timms Hill is named after Timothy Gahan who owned a logging camp on Timms Lake before Price County purchased the land and turned it into a park in 1983.